Free Birds: Plot

-Jenny is unconvinced Reggie is from the future, but is impressed with his accidental unorthodox way of springing traps.
-They are intercepted by Standish, and Reggie sends Jenny into orbit aboard the time machine, validating his story.
-Reggie asks Jenny to go back to the future with him once everything blows over, but she refuses to leave the flock no matter how much she likes him.
+Jake and Ranger discover that the Pilgrims are setting up preparations for Thanksgiving and their weapons shack.
+Jenny does not believe that Reggie is actually from the future but she is impressed with his accidental way of springing turkey traps.
+They are intercepted by Myles Standish but Reggie sends Jenny into orbit aboard S.T.E.V.E., validating his story.
+He asks her to go to the future with him but she refuses to leave the flock.